balanarenmar/ojt-research-dept-blog/README.md

 # OJT Research Department - **Daily Blog**
-A daily blog record of the On-the-Job Training team working under BSCS Research Coordinator's Office (2023).
+A daily blog record of the On-the-Job Training team working under BSCS Research Coordinator's Office, and the CSIT Department Office (2023).
 ---